Insulation Cost Australia 2026

 Insulation type

-If your Australia home already has old or damaged insulation, removal adds $8–$25/sqm before new installation can begin.
+If your Australia home has old, damaged, or asbestos-containing insulation, removal ($800–$2,500/sqm) is required before new insulation can be installed.
+Asbestos removal needs a licensed contractor.

 Government rebates